5 JavaScript Priority Levels and How to Use Them

 4. Nice-to-Have Scripts

-These scripts are a n ideal candidate to load with a pattern called 'lazy on load'.
-This means wait for the page it's load event and then, during idle time, inject the script.
-Waiting for the load even ensures the script does not compete for bandwidth and CPU with more important early resources.
+These scripts are an ideal candidate for a pattern called 'lazy on load'.
+This means: wait for the page's load event and then, during idle time, inject the script.
+Waiting for the load event ensures the script does not compete for bandwidth and CPU with more important early resources.
 Waiting for an idle moment ensures the browser is not handling more important tasks like user input.

 Here is a working example: